 - 1 cup vegetable broth or beef broth

-- 1 ½ tsp tomato paste or ketchup
+- 1 ½ teaspoon tomato paste or ketchup

-- 1 Tbsp Worcestershire sauce vegetarian version or sub Braggs Aminos to keep things vegetarian
+- 1 tablespoon Worcestershire sauce vegetarian version or sub Braggs Aminos to keep things vegetarian

 - ¼ cup sour cream reduced fat (or plain Greek yogurt)